ThamerMahmoud/Firewall-Policy-Manager/README.md

 # Firewall-Policy-Manager
-Facilate the adding the policy and it's objects
+Facilitate the adding the policy and its objects over multiple vendors (SRX and Fortigate)